phani-srikar/stanford-iOS-lecture-notes/Lecture 9 - View Controller Lifecycle and Scroll Views/Part 1 - View Controller Lifecycle.md

 These methods get called just before and just after your view has been set.
 I.e. just before and after it receives layoutSubviews.

-Usually you don't have to do anything in here because of autolayout.
+Usually you don't have to implement these because of autolayout.
 Be aware that this method can be called quite frequently, so you need to ensure that whatever is calling it does so in an efficient fashion.

 ## Lifecycle Methods - Autorotation